rhizolab/rhizo-client/README.md

 ## Tests

-There are two test directories. `tests` contains standalone tests and `tests_with_server` has tests that require a running rhizo-server instance.
+There are two test directories: `tests` contains standalone tests and `tests_with_server` has tests that require a running rhizo-server instance.

 To run the standalone tests, first install the test dependencies (you only need to do this once):